pegi3s/dockerfiles/ngs_pipeliner/manual.md

     > /path_to_project_folder/run.sh

-    Depending on the chosen execution type you should get one of the following outputs (times will not appear, they are just for you to know how much time does it take to execute in on a average laptop):
+    Depending on the chosen execution type you should get one of the following outputs (times will not appear, they are just for you to know how much time does it take to execute in on an average laptop):

     ![Step_Files](manual_images/execution_types.png)